-Students satisfying the 5 curricular areas will obtain a designation of completion of the ESF NAE GCSP on their college transcripts.
+ESF joined the prestigious NAE GCSP in 2014.
+Students satisfying these 5 components obtain a designation of completion of the ESF NAE GCSP on their college transcripts.

-This program fits within ESF's educational mission to advance knowledge and skills to promote the leadership necessary for the stewardship of both the natural and designed environments.
-Humanitarian engineering also embodies the ESF slogan, "Improve your world".
+This program fits within ESF's educational mission to advance knowledge and skills to promote the leadership necessary for the stewardship of both the natural and designed environments, and is a form of humanitarian engineering.

 How to Apply

 To become an NAE GCSP Scholar, students need to be in an engineering program and have a GPA of 2.7 or higher.

 To apply, download and complete the application, then send it as a PDF attachment to the ESF NAE GCSP Director, Dr. Ted Endreny, P.H., P.E (email@example.com).

 - ESF NAE GCSP Application.
 Please note the application may use some older names for the NAE competencies.

 Applications are welcome year round; please spread the word about this amazing program.